profesorfalken/jPowerShell/README.md

 *waitPause*: the pause in ms between each loop pooling for a response.
 Default value is 10

 *maxWait*: the maximum wait in ms for the command to execute.
 Default value is 10000

+*tempFolder*: if you set this variable jPowerShell will use this folder in order to store temporary the scripts to execute.
+By default the environment variable _java.io.tmpdir_ will be used.

 ## Advanced usage